OpenPanzerProject/Scout-ESC/README.md

   * To discuss the project, feel free to join the [Open Panzer Community](http://openpanzer.org/forum/index.php?action=forum).

 ## License
-Firmware for the TCB is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+Firmware for the Scout ESC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.